International Contracts: Dispute Resolution Clauses and Conflict of Laws

 intermediate - advanced / 3rd - 4th year

 This is a Themis course.
 It is also open to non-Themis students.

 Course Type and Contact Hours

-Lecture / intensive course with 10 class hours in a week
+Lecture / intensive course with 10 class hours in the first week of May

 2,5 (if course has been attended regularly and exam has been passed)